zjunlp/EasyEdit/README.md

 > ❗️❗️ If you intend to use Mistral, please update the `transformers` library to version 4.34.0 manually.
 You can use the following code: `pip install transformers==4.34.0`.

-> ❗️❗️ If you intend to use MELO, please get the in ./easyeditor/models/melo/peft_egg and pip install it in your environment.

 ### Dataset

 **Benchmark: KnowEdit** [[Hugging Face]](https://huggingface.co/datasets/zjunlp/KnowEdit)[[WiseModel]](https://wisemodel.cn/datasets/zjunlp/KnowEdit)[[ModelScope]](https://www.modelscope.cn/datasets/zjunlp/KnowEdit)